 Criminology versus Criminal Justice?
 When you study Criminology, you study the inner workings of a crime, the ramifications, how much it cost, and what were its causes.
 Is Criminology a good major?
 Sure.
 Criminal Justice deals more, however, with how the system handles crime, how it is detected, how the criminal was detailed, and ultimately how agents and others seek justice.

 Both are useful majors that can lead to a successful career in the FBI.
-Criminal Justice, however, is one that is very popular and effective for those aspiring to be FBI Special Agents.
+However, a criminal justice degree is popular and effective for those aspiring to be FBI Special Agents.
 These professionals are at the front lines of criminal investigations and follow the case all the way through trial and prosecution.
-Students in this field will graduate with one of the best degrees for the FBI and an understanding of corrections and law enforcement.
+Students in a criminal justice program graduate with one of the best degrees for the FBI and an understanding of corrections, law enforcement, and the criminal justice system.

 Sociology is one of the best degrees for the FBI and an underrated discipline in law enforcement.
 A Sociology major gives students the skills to have a macro view of crime.
 The agent will understand the context in which a criminal may have grown up and how they came to do what they did.